Quantum Monte Carlo study of an anharmonic Holstein model: half-filling

 A collection of chemical potential sweeps such as that in Fig.~\ref{fig:gaps}, for different values of $\omega_4$, yields the boundaries of the CDW region in a phase diagram in the ($\mu$, $\omega_4$) plane.
 We delimit the CDW region with the value of $\mu$ for which $1-\delta < \rho < 1+\delta$, using a small threshold value $\delta$.
 Figure \ref{fig:phasediagram_w05} shows $\omega=0.5$ in panel (a) and $\omega=1$ in panel (b), for $\delta=0.05$.
 The effect of $\omega_4$ on the width and the position of the CDW gap is much stronger at $\omega=0.5$ than at $\omega=1$, as the $\omega$ dependence in expression for the relative size of the anharmonic term $\eta$ in Eq.~\ref{eq:eta} would suggest should be the case.
 In both cases, we observe a shift of the chemical potential at half-filling towards smaller absolute values.
 This shift can be explained qualitatively using a simple approximation presented in Appendix \ref{app:chem}.
 The red triangles in Fig. \ref{fig:phasediagram_w05} show the values of $\mu$ at $\rho=1$ obtained with this approximation.
-In both $\omega=1$ and $\omega=0.5$ cases we observe a reduction of the width of the CDW lobe as $\omega_4$ is increased although the effect is more dramatic for $\omega=0.5$.
+In both cases, $\omega=1$ and $\omega=0.5$, we observe a reduction of the charge gap (width of the CDW lobe) as $\omega_4$ is increased although the effect is more dramatic for $\omega=0.5$ (see Fig. \ref{fig:phasediagram_w05} (c)).
 The sensitivity of the system to the anharmonic term in the $\omega=0.5$ case is noticeable with strong differences already obtained for $\omega_4$ of order $10^{-3}$, a value for which $\eta \sim 0.5$.
+As the charge gap is much reduced for $\omega=0.5$, it becomes smaller than the $\omega=1$ charge gap as $\omega_4 \ge 0.0075$, despite the fact that it is much larger at small $\omega_4$ (Fig. \ref{fig:phasediagram_w05} (c)).

-For large $\omega_4$, the gap becomes quite small in the $\omega=0.5$ case.
+For large $\omega_4$, the gap becomes small in the $\omega=0.5$ case (Fig. \ref{fig:phasediagram_w05} (c)).
 We verified for larger systems that the small gap is not a finite size effect (Fig.~\ref{fig:gapandS}).
 In these cases the plateau is rounded (Fig.~\ref{fig:gapandS}) by thermal excitations at $\beta= 10$ and inverse temperatures up to $\beta=20$ are needed to observe the flat plateau typical of the ground state behavior.
 We also observe an abrupt change of the density and of the CDW structure factor when the system is doped away from half-filling.
+In the parameter regime which is accessible to our QMC, we did not find a value for $\omega_4$ where the gap at half-filling vanishes completely.
+The QMC simulations for $\omega_4 > 0.01$ become prohibitively difficult because they require exceedingly large values of $\beta$.